Norwalk Wrongful Death Lawyer

 State law says that a family member cannot file a wrongful death claim.
 Only an executor or administrator of the deceased person’s estate can file this type of legal action in Connecticut.
 If the decedent had a will or estate plan that named a representative, this person may file.
 Otherwise, the courts may appoint an executor or administrator.
 The administrator will seek financial compensation for all eligible beneficiaries.

-What Is the Deadline to File a Claim?
+What Is the Deadline to File a Wrongful Death Claim in Norwalk?

 The deadline for a wrongful death lawsuit in Connecticut is two years from the date of the individual’s death.
 However, another law states that no claim may be brought more than five years from the date of the act or wrongdoing that caused the death.
 There is an exception if the person who caused the death was convicted of murder or another crime in connection to the death.
 This gives a plaintiff in Connecticut an unlimited amount of time to file.

-Schedule a Free Case Review in Norwalk Today
+Schedule a Free Case Review With a Norwalk Wrongful Death Lawyer Today

 Losing a loved one is an unimaginable tragedy that no family should have to endure under traumatic or avoidable circumstances.
 If you believe someone else is to blame for your loved one’s recent passing, please do not wait to contact the Law Offices of James A. Welcome for assistance.
 Our Norwalk wrongful death lawyers can represent you and your family for the best possible case outcome.